 When the engine is running, the "Malfunction Indicator Light" may flash to alert serious conditions that could lead to immediate loss of power or severe catalytic converter damage.
 The vehicle should be serviced as soon as possible if this occurs.
+(See page 250 for more information.)

-19. Trip Odometer Button
+18. Trip Odometer Button